-Next insert the needle about 1/2″ to the right and 1/2″ up from point C at point D (point D is on the same line as A).
-Take a short stitch left from point D to point E and draw the needle and thread through the fabric.
+Insert the needle tip about 1/2″ to the left and 1/2″ down from point C at point D (point D is directly below A).
+Bring the needle tip up about 1/8″ from D at point E. Before pulling the needle through the fabric, pass the thread coming out of C over the needle.
+Draw the needle and thread through the fabric.

 The Herringbone Stitch can be varied by changing the length of the stitch or by extending or closing the distance between stitches.
 Above you see the Herringbone Stitch forming trees on a hill side.
 It’s a great stitch to create texture, line, and movement across your small art quilts.
 Or if you need fishnet stockings for something.